Home » Blog » Methylene Blue » Methylene Blue Dye | Uses & Side effects

 Macsen Drugs, a unit of Macsen Labs, is one of the leading cGMP manufacturers of MB API with WHO-GMP Certification, USFDA and USDMF registration.

-How pharma grade of methylene blue is different from ordinary methylene blue dye?
+Q. How pharma grade of methylene blue is different from ordinary methylene blue dye?

 MB is a very commonly made and used dye for various dying applications like textile, paper etc. the process of manufacturing dye grade MB uses highly toxic chemicals and toxic heavy metals.

 The dye grade MB need not be purified further for the removal of organic and inorganic impurities.
-Pharmaceutical grade MB is manufactured using a process that uses high-quality raw material which is quite less toxic and the use of metal-based chemicals is minimized or avoided and a lot of purification process is involved in manufacturing like- Re-crystallization, filtration, chromatographic purification, ION- exchange etc, which renders the MB free from organic and Inorganic impurities making it suitable for various pharmaceutical applications.
+Pharmaceutical grade Methylene Blue is manufactured using a process that uses high-quality raw material which is quite less toxic and the use of metal-based chemicals is minimized or avoided and a lot of purification process is involved in manufacturing like- Re-crystallization, filtration, chromatographic purification, ION- exchange etc, which renders the MB free from organic and Inorganic impurities making it suitable for various pharmaceutical applications.

 Pharma grade MB typically contains less than 5% Azure B, and less than 01% of any other organic impurities like Azure C, Azure A, thionin, MVB, DMA etc. It has fewer than 1 ppm of very harmful metals like mercury and cadmium and less than 10 ppm of less dangerous metals.